 Comparing Two Columns and Returning Common Values in Excel

-Microsoft Excel offers several options for comparing columns in MS Excel, but most of them are for searching in one column.
-This article will help you to apply several techniques to compare two columns in Excel and return common values.
+Microsoft Excel offers several options for comparing columns, but most of them are for searching in one column only.
+This article will demonstrate several techniques to compare two columns and return common values.

-Let’s get introduced to our dataset first.
-I have placed some States in two columns that represent participants of a basketball tournament for two consecutive years.
-Look that some States are common.
-Now, we’ll compare them and return common values using 3 quick tricks in Excel.
+In our sample dataset, we have the participants of a basketball tournament in two consecutive years.
+Some States are common to both years.
+Let’s compare them and return common values using 3 quick tricks in Excel.

 Sample Dataset: 3 Excel Tricks to Compare Two Columns and Return Common Values